GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/README.md

-- [./org_foundation.hcl](./org_foundation.hcl): This example expands upon the [./devops.hcl](./devops.hcl) example to setup an org with additional security and compliance.
+- [./org_foundation.hcl](./org_foundation.hcl): This example expands upon the [./devops.hcl](./devops.hcl) example to setup an org with additional security and compliance (e.g. long term and short term audit log retention, Forseti monitoring, etc).
 This should be a minimum done for an org.
 It can also be used to define the folder hierarchy of the org.

 - [./folder_foundation.hcl](./folder_foundation.hcl): This example is similar to the [./org_foundation.hcl](./org_foundation.hcl) example except it sets